AndrewWitsoe/FinalProject/README.md

 12/11/22 - Attempting to fix some bugs involving the winning conditions and reset button.

 12/12/22 - Final attempts at fixing code, and finalizing what I have completed.
+Missing certain areas according to the rubric, in order to avoid ruining what I have created I have decided to leave the project as is.